Reputation System

 2.1.1 Distribution System

-Note: If a task cannot be sent due to whitelisting/blacklisting, no points are deducted or added.
+If a task is unable to be distributed due to whitelisting or blacklisting, no points are deducted or added.

 2.1.2 Probe System